epfl-ada/ada-2023-project-adapowerup2023/README.md

 ### 5. Concluding the Project by the Recommandations for Different Moods
    * The negative emotions will be eliminated for the final recommandation list since we would not want to recommend any beer in those moods.
    * We will provide a list of beer styles and a their moods matched according to the methodology above of mapped emotions.
-   * If there are many beer styles appointed to a particular mood, the highest rated ones on avwrage will be recommended firstly.
+   * If there are many beer styles appointed to a particular mood, the highest rated ones on average will be recommended firstly.

 ## Proposed timeline